tychovdo/website2021/content/publication/ialongo-2019-overcoming/index.md

   obtain gives better predictive performance and more calibrated estimates of the transition function, yet maintains the same time and space complexities as mean-field methods.
-publication: '*Proceedings of the 36th International Conference on Machine Learning*'
+publication: '*Proceedings of the 36th International Conference on Machine Learning (ICML)*'
 url_pdf: http://proceedings.mlr.press/v97/ialongo19a.html
 ---